nassersaazi/devops/README.md

 ## Resources

-../resources.md
+./resources.md

 ## Commands

-..commands.md
+./commands.md

 ### About Git

 `git reset --hard HEAD~1` - gets you back by one commit from the latest

-`git remote add upstream repo.git` - add an upstream of the original in case you have forked a repo
+`git remote add upstream forked-repo.git` - add an upstream of the original in case you have forked a repo

 # Sync your fork
 ```